-The Transportation Security Screening Modernization Act applies a simple, common sense solution to fix this costly bureaucratic nightmare, allowing workers to apply their existing valid background checks to multiple credentialing programs, such as the Transportation Worker Identification Credentials and Hazardous Materials Endorsements.
-By eliminating these duplicative screenings and harmonizing the administration of these important programs, the bill would codify formal recommendations by the Government Accountability Office dating back to 2007.
-Those recommendations were reaffirmed in 2020 in a comprehensive security assessment conducted by the Homeland Security Operational Analysis Center (HSOAC).
+This law provides a simple, common sense solution to fix a costly bureaucratic nightmare, allowing workers to apply their existing valid background checks to multiple credentialing programs, such as the Transportation Worker Identification Credentials and Hazardous Materials Endorsements.
+By eliminating these duplicative screenings and harmonizing the administration of these important programs, the law codifies formal recommendations made by the Government Accountability Office in 2007 and reaffirmed by the Homeland Security Operational Analysis Center (HSOAC) in 2020.
+These reforms do not make any modifications to the backend security assessment conducted on individual applicants, ensuring that they will undergo the same level of review as they do under current law.

 Statements of Support